-OpenStack has been the talk of the town lately, but if you ask enterprise IT pros what the open source cloud project means for their businesses, you might just
+OpenStack has been the talk of the town lately, but if you ask enterprise IT pros what the open source cloud project means for their businesses, you might just get a shrug.

 People are always going to try and find what they can pick at.

 Public cloud services based on OpenStack are now available, and the project's official governing body, the OpenStack Foundation, recently accepted VMware as an upper-echelon member.
 Still, as OpenStack contributors, supporters and users prepare to gather in San Diego for next week's OpenStack Summit, the initiative's real-world implications need some sorting out.

 "It all seems kind of like motherhood and apple pie," said Mark Schwartz, director of IT for a large insurance company based in the Northeast.
 "In general, the use of industry standards … does give us more freedom and is something we encourage, even as we continue to work with partners like VMware and IBM."

 Schwartz and several other enterprise IT pros said they're aware of the OpenStack cloud standard generally, but they haven't looked too deeply into the project yet.